ravagerr/Interdimensional-Guess-Who/README.md

 4. **No give-up option**
    Right now, if you want to quit mid-game, you pretty much have to restart the app.
 A “give up” button would be nice.

-5. **Clunky search lists**
-   The play state currently uses two separate search lists, and one resets the loaded characters.
-This could be streamlined into a single, more reliable list.

 ## 🤝 Credits

 - **Rick and Morty API**: [rickandmortyapi.com](https://rickandmortyapi.com/)